 4. CONCLUSION AND RECOMMENDATION

 This study highlighted a strong sensitivity of vegetation cover to both climatic variability and anthropogenic pressure in a semi-arid landscape.
-Rainfall reflects positive but weak influence on the vegetation greenness, simultaneously land surface temperature reflects a strong negative relationship with vegetation, indicating the vulnerability of semi-arid ecosystems to rising temperatures.
-Furthermore, findings on temporal trends demonstrated a significant greening between 2014 and 2019, followed by widespread degradation after 2019, depicting a combined effect of climatic variation, rising human pressures and Conflict related land-use changes.
+Rainfall has a positive but weak influence on vegetation greenness, while the land surface temperature reflects a strong negative relationship with vegetation, indicating the vulnerability of semi-arid ecosystems to rising temperatures.
+Furthermore, findings on temporal trends demonstrated a significant greening between 2014 and 2019, followed by widespread degradation after 2019, depicting a combined effect of climatic variation, rising human pressures and conflict-related land-use changes.
 The Fuzzy Vegetation Risk Index further affirmed that vegetation health peaking at over 99% in 2019 before drastically declining to nearly 90% degradation by 2024.
-These findings emphasize the vulnerability of semi-arid ecosystems and the critical need for climate resilient vegetation management strategies such as afforestation, rangeland restoration, and sustainable agriculture to support the Sustainable Development goals (SDG 13) Climate Action and (SDG 15) Life on Land.
-Moreover, this study indicate that Fuzy logic and geospatial techniques Integration can not only enables real time monitoring of vegetation but also handling the uncertainties inherent in spatial data and climatic parameters.
+These findings highlight the vulnerability of semi-arid ecosystems and underscore the critical need for climate-resilient vegetation management strategies, such as afforestation, rangeland restoration, and sustainable agriculture, to support the Sustainable Development Goals (SDG 13) Climate Action and (SDG 15) Life on Land.
+Moreover, this study indicates that fuzzy logic and geospatial techniques Integration can not only enable real-time monitoring of vegetation but also handle the uncertainties inherent in spatial data and climatic parameters.

 REFERENCES